Written evidence submitted by Cancer Research UK

 - Collaborating with other cancer charities to provide the best support and advice to cancer patients.

 - This is on top of the support from resources such as our Cancer Nurse Helpline that has seen a significant volume of calls related to COVID-19 from concerned cancer patients and their families.
-We estimate we have invested over £3.5m into COVID-19 support efforts to date for which we have received no compensation to date.
+We estimate we have invested around £3.5m into COVID-19 support efforts.

-- Given that is unlikely we will receive any funding from Government for these new COVID-19 related activities through the charity support package.
-We strongly urge Government to continue to review financial support for the sector and respond where there is need, especially where charity income was redirected to support the national COVID-19 effort.
+- However, we discovered – after delays and uncertainty about the criteria for qualification – that it is unlikely we will receive any funding from Government for these new COVID-19 related activities through the charity support package.
+We strongly urge Government to continue to review financial support for the sector and respond where there is need, especially where charity income was redirected away from core purpose to support the national COVID-19 effort.

-- CRUK’s situation is like many organisations in the UK’s voluntary sector who have stepped up to support our national response to COVID-19 while facing the dual challenge of increased demand for vital services as fundraising has been significantly impacted by COVID-19 and lockdown.
+- CRUK’s situation is similar to many organisations in the UK’s voluntary sector who have stepped up to support our national response to COVID-19 while facing the dual challenge of increased demand for vital services as fundraising has been significantly impacted by COVID-19 and lockdown.

 - Our Stand Up to Cancer fundraising event, originally scheduled for the autumn, has been postponed for this year.
-Almost all our 400 Race for Life events, our flagship programme of summer fundraising, have now been cancelled for 2020.
+Almost all of our 400 Race for Life events, our flagship programme of summer fundraising, have been cancelled, having originally been delayed until October.

 - In addition, the expected impact of an economic downturn, coupled with the loss of jobs for many in the UK, means people may not be able to afford to support the charitable causes they care about with donations.
 While the extension of the CJRS is welcome it may only prove to delay or offset this problem and cannot be relied on as a universal solution as the country gets on its feet.

-- Discussions about financial support should be framed in the context of continuing to build a future that places the UK at the global epicentre of life sciences and recognises the vital role that medical research charities play in enhancing the UK’s research and development ecosystem.
+- Discussions about financial support should be framed in the context of continuing to build a future that places the UK at the global epicentre of life sciences and recognises the role that medical research charities play in enhancing the UK’s research and development infrastructure.